 - Capa (Dinner Only)

-From time to time Disney offers a few special dining packages at select signature locations.
-The following might be available:
+From time to time, Disney offers special dining packages at select signature locations.
+Unfortunately, we haven’t seen any plans available lately.

-Hopefully this review was able to provide you with a little fresh perspective on signature dining at Disney World.
-As a foodie myself, I look forward to each and every upcoming fine dining reservation I have.
+Hopefully, this article gave you a good overview of signature dining at Walt Disney World.
+As a foodie, I look forward to every upcoming fine dining reservation.

-If you are looking for more information about dining you can browse the full list of Disney Dining Reviews.
+If you want more information about dining, you can browse our list of Disney Dining Reviews.

-You might also be interested in the other Disney Dining guides:
+You might also be interested in some of our other popular Disney Dining guides:

-Have you made up your mind about which signature dining experiences are right for your next vacation?
+Have you decided which signature dining experiences are a must-try for your next vacation?
 Do you have any other questions about Disney signature dining?